 1. Fast and Impartial Resolution (FAIR) Complaint and Grievance Process

 1.1 Overview: The Fast and Impartial Resolution (FAIR) procedures represent two distinct but related processes established for the purpose of resolving work-related problems and/or misunderstandings.
 A complaint is an expression of dissatisfaction or concern related to a workplace situation whereas a grievance is a written statement alleging a violation of University, University System or Board of Trustees policy.
-The first step of the complaint and grievance procedure provides for similar resolution options.
-The FAIR grievance procedure also includes a second step and the option to petition the Chancellor.
 The FAIR Complaint and Grievance policy is intended to assist with the prompt consideration and resolution of issues brought forth under this policy.

 1.2 Common Attributes of FAIR

-1.2.1 Eligibility: A complaint or grievance may be filed by any status faculty or staff member who is not part of a bargaining unit or a Principal Administrator.
+1.2.1 Eligibility: A complaint or grievance may be filed by any status faculty or staff member who is not part of a bargaining unit or an Executive Officer.
+Staff members in the initial introductory period of employment are excluded from using the grievance procedure to appeal termination of employment for inability to meet the requirements of the position.

-1.2.3 Time Requirements: Employees shall complete a FAIR Notice Form and file it with Personnel Services by 4:30 p.m. of the 10th calendar day from the day on which the employee became aware of the action which caused the complaint or the alleged policy violation and within one year of its occurrence.
+1.2.3 Time Requirements: Employees shall complete a FAIR Notice Form and file it with Human Resources by 4:30 p.m. of the 10th calendar day from the day on which the employee became aware of the action which caused the complaint or the alleged policy violation.
+Human Resources shall acknowledge receipt of a complaint or grievance within 5 work days.

 1.2.4 Employee Rights: The filing of a complaint or grievance shall not affect the employee's rights to seek any remedy which may be available in an external forum and does not postpone any deadlines for pursuing such remedies.